About Leadership Great South Coast

 - Work with and lead community groups

-- Establish a personal commitment to contribute to a network that offers expertise as a community resource.
+- Commit and contribute to LGSC Alumni network offering expertise as a community resource.

 GOVERNANCE – Leadership Great South Coast Committee Members